Setting up Anovos locally

 The following tutorials can be helpful in setting up Apache Spark:

-💡 For the foreseeable future, _Anovos will support Spark 2.4.x, 3.1.x, and 3.2.x. _To see which precise combinations we're currently testing, see this workflow configuration.
+💡 For the foreseeable future, _Anovos will support Spark 3.1.x, 3.3.x, and 3.3.x. _We will phase out 2.4.x over the course of the next releases.
+To see which precise combinations we're currently testing, see this workflow configuration.

 Clone the Anovos repository to your local environment using the command: